-Join us in the spring at the Trapp Family Lodge sugarhouse as we renew the centuries-old tradition of making pure Vermont maple syrup.
+Join us at the Trapp Family Lodge sugarhouse as we renew the centuries-old tradition of making pure Vermont maple syrup.
 Every March when the days become longer and warmer, we start the tradition of maple sugaring.
 We still “sugar” the old-fashioned way, using buckets to collect sap, and using a sled and a team of draft horses to gather sap.
 We boil the sap down to syrup in our sugarhouse in a very large wood-fired evaporator.

 How We Sugar

 Today, we sugar very much the same way that the Trapp Family did back in the 1940’s and ‘50’s.
 We set about 1200 taps annually, and we produce approximately 300 gallons of syrup per year on average.
 Everything is done the old-fashioned way, by hand and with a lot of hard labor.

 We normally start tapping our trees in early March.
 We start boiling sap into syrup as soon as we get a “sap run”.
 Warm days with temperatures in the 40”s, and cold nights in the 20’s causes the sap to run in the trees.
 We start gathering sap when we have a few inches of sap in the buckets.
 The sap is then gathered with the horses and sled and brought to the sugarhouse where it is stored until we are ready to boil it into syrup, usually later that day or the following day.
 It normally takes about 40 gallons of sap to make one gallon of pure maple syrup.